Backdoor Attacks in Peer-to-Peer Federated Learning: Threat Model

-The attacker may perform poisoning attacks with different goals, such as availability, targeted, or backdoor attacks.
-Due to the stealthy characteristic of backdoor attacks and their feasibility in P2PFL, this paper studies backdoor attacks for the first time in P2P settings.
-In backdoor attacks, the adversary has two goals: 1) Remaining stealthy, and 2) Achieving high attack success on backdoored samples, which we formulate in Section~\ref{sec:evalution}.
-These goals are conflicting and difficult to achieve simultaneously: As the attack becomes more successful it likely causes degradation in model accuracy, which can be detected by defenders.
+\myparagraph{Adversarial goal} An attacker may perform poisoning attacks with different goals, such as availability, targeted, or backdoor attacks.
+In this paper, we focus on backdoor attacks due to their particularly insidious nature and the feasibility of having malicious participants in P2P protocols.
+In backdoor attacks, the adversary has two goals: 1) Remaining stealthy, and 2) Achieving high attack success on backdoored samples.
+These objectives are conflicting and difficult to achieve simultaneously: as the attack becomes more successful at inducing misclassifications on backdoored samples, it likely causes degradation in model accuracy, which can be detected by defenders.

-{\em Adversary participation in the P2PFL protocol.} As P2PFL is an open system, we will assume the attacker either controls or compromises a number of $k$ peers, where $k<N$, with $N$ the total number of peers in the system.
-Compromising a peer in this context might be easier than compromising a well-protected enterprise parameter server in FL.
+\myparagraph{Adversary participation in the P2PFL protocol} As P2PFL is an open system, we will assume the attacker either controls or compromises a number of $k$ peers, where $k<N$, with $N$ the total number of peers in the system.
+Compromising a peer in this context might be easier than compromising a well-protected aggregation server in FL.

-{\em Attacker capabilities.} We assume that the attacker has full control over compromised peers.
+\myparagraph{Attacker capabilities} We assume that the attacker has full control over compromised peers.
 More precisely, the attacker can add, modify, or delete training data samples, modify and deviate from the machine learning algorithm, as long the final model update has the same vector dimension as the model updates sent by benign users.
 For example, the attacker can increase the number of local epochs used in training, change the learning rate of the model, or even apply a new learning objective function.
-The attacker can only observe model updates received from his peers.
-Additionally, in our attack vector, the attacker also has network-level capabilities.
-The attacker has a full picture of the peer connections in the network and may use this knowledge to select and compromise the most critical nodes in the communication graph.
-Since P2PFL is an open system, we assume that the attacker can obtain a full snapshot of peer connection information.
-Even though this attack vector might be considered powerful, it is still important to study to compare against attacker compromising random nodes in the system.
-Powerful attackers are also relevant in evaluating and comparing potential mitigation strategies.
+The attacker can only observe model updates received from the peers of compromised nodes, but no other nodes in the system.